collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 ## Conclusion

-Congrats, you just wrote your first `soundworks` application.
+Congrats, you just wrote your first _soundworks_ application.
 Along the way you learned quite a few things:
-- 1. How to setup a `soundworks` application using the `@soundworks/create` wizard,
+- 1. How to setup a _soundworks_ application using the `@soundworks/create` wizard,
 - 2. How to use some of the tools that are at your end to simplify the development, and
-- 3. Discovered the shared states that are one of the most versatile abstraction provided by `soundworks` to simplify development and hide some network complexity.
+- 3. Discovered the shared states that are one of the most versatile abstraction provided by _soundworks_ to simplify development and hide some network complexity.

-Yuo can now continue on the next tutorial to better understand the possibilities offered by the `StateManager` and of shared states.
+On the next tutorial, we will explore the possibilities offered by the distributed staet management system porposed by _soundworks_.